Columbia Pike from the Arlington/Fairfax County line to Four Mile Run (aka, the west end)

 - Around the work zone on Columbia Pike, at least one lane in each direction will remain open at all times.

 - Washington Gas will stage equipment and materials at several locations along Columbia Pike.
 Access to adjacent properties will remain open, but there may be turn restrictions into and out of the properties.
-Bus stops at these locations will be relocated or removed during construction.

 About the Project